Witt a debut! Royals rookie stars in 3-1 win over Guardians

 He didn’t have the same dominant fastball that he had in 2009, when he won the Cy Young, but he made up for it with the wisdom of 18 years in the big leagues — and a beguiling 69 mph curveball.
 Greinke made it through 5 2/3 innings, allowing one run on five hits and a walk while striking out one, then got a standing ovation from the crowd.

-Bieber, whose Cy Young came 11 years after Greinke won his, allowed one run on three hits in 4 2/3 innings for Cleveland, which played its first game with a new nickname for the first time since 1915.
+Bieber, whose Cy Young came 11 years after Greinke won his, was nearly as good.
+He allowed one run on three hits in 4 2/3 innings for Cleveland, which played with a new name for the first time since 1915.

+Both of the staff aces were gone by the time Witt came to bat in the eighth inning, though.
+They were reduced to fans just like everyone else, watching in rapt attention as one of the game’s bright young stars stepped to the plate.

+“I was going nuts.
+I jumped over the (dugout) railing,” Lopez said.
+“He’s ready for this moment.
+The Royals know he’s ready for this moment.
+We all know he’s ready for this moment.”

 HONORING ART